Buttery Homemade Peanut Brittle

 Instructions

-• In a deep, large saucepan (about 3 to 4 qt size) with candy thermometer attached, combine the sugar, butter, water, and corn syrup.
-Cook over medium-high heat, stirring frequently, until the mixture registers 300 F.
+• In a large, deep saucepan with a candy thermometer attached, combine the sugar, butter, water, and corn syrup.
+Cook over medium-high heat, stirring gently until the sugar dissolves, then cook without stirring to 300°F.

-• Remove the pan from the heat and immediately stir in the baking soda—it will bubble up a bit.
-Stir in the peanuts and immediately scrape the mixture out onto the prepared silicone mat or a large, rimmed nonstick baking sheet.
-Use a lightly oiled spoon or spatula to spread it out to make a thin, uniform layer.
+• Remove the pan from the heat and immediately stir in the baking soda and vanilla extract—it will bubble up a bit.
+Stir in the peanuts, then quickly scrape the mixture onto the buttered silicone mat or baking sheet.
+Use the lightly buttered spatula to spread it into a thin, uniform layer.
+While the brittle is still tacky, sprinkle with some flaky sea salt, if desired.
+Let it cool completely before breaking up and storing.

 cooling peanut brittle on a silicone mat